 A pecuniary gift is a fixed sum of money.
 We suggest this wording:

 ‘I give £_______ to Sense, 101 Pentonville Road, London N1 9LG Registered charity number 289868, to be applied for its general purposes and I declare that the receipt of the finance director or appropriate officer shall be a complete discharge to my trustees.’

 No matter what you decide, children who are deafblind will be understood, learn new skills and feel the love of their families in years to come.
 And all this joy will be because of you.

 Sense is working with three partners to offer a limited amount of simple free Wills or mirror Wills for couples.
 If your Will is more complicated there may be an additional charge and your solicitor will outline the costs for you if you choose to continue.

-How can I enquire about using the Free Wills service?
+How can I enquire about using the Sense Free Wills service?

 Simply fill out the Free Wills service enquiry form and we’ll get back to you.

-I already have a Will, can I use the Free Will service to change it?
+I already have a Will, can I use the Sense Free Wills service to change it?